klauswuestefeld/lizardspock/README.md

 ![alt tag](http://i.imgur.com/nBrPhhz.png) . ![alt tag](http://i.imgur.com/4ESnGSw.png) . ![alt tag](http://i.imgur.com/x7FQgFu.png)

-It is a plain Android project with a [single class](https://github.com/felipebueno/lizardspock/blob/master/src/felipebueno/lizardspock/LizardSpockActivity.java) implementing the game activity.
+It is a plain Android project with a [single class](https://github.com/felipebueno/lizardspock/blob/master/src/felipebueno/lizardspock/LizardSpockActivity.java) implementing the entire game.

 This tutorial highlights the parts of the code that use the Sneer API.